Amanda Eliasch: Career

 Eliasch exhibited artworks in July 2011 at the Leadapron Gallery, Los Angeles.
 Called Peccadillos, the exhibits were neon sculptures inspired by cartoons of her committing the seven deadly sins with neon artist Michael Flechtner in Los Angeles, they were drawn by her friend Kay Saatchi.
 The exhibition later transferred to the Doyle Devere Gallery in Notting Hill Gate, London.

 The same year, Eliasch worked as a film director and writer, making a "jarringly frank" documentary drama The Gun, the Cake and the Butterfly, which contained the line: "When a woman confronts her loneliness she is free."
 It was based on her book and the theatrical production.
 In 2013 it won the Lena Wertmuller prize for best Documentary Drama and was screened at the Ischia International Film and Music Festival and the Bel Air Film Festival, Los Angeles, where she won Best Edit and best documentary made by a woman.
 The film has reportedly been called 'shockingly frank' by critics.
-She was presented with 'The Most Imaginative Documentary Film Award' at the 11th Annual Ischia Global Festival in June 2013.
-It received an honorary award for the 'Most Imaginative Documentary' at the New York City International Film Festival.
-She was named Best Female Director at the Burbank Film Festival and won the most exceptional documentary award at the La Jolla Indie Fest.

 In 2014 she was producer of The Vortex by Noël Coward at the Matrix Theatre in Los Angeles.

-She confronted her doppelganger who was using her name to gate crash parties.
-2016 Her work appeared in Desire Magazine The Laboratory Collective.
+She confronted her doppelganger, who was using her name to gatecrash parties.
+2016 Her work appeared in Desire Magazine.

 Since 2008, Eliasch has also worked as the fashion editor for Genlux Magazine in Los Angeles.

-2022, Amanda Eliasch establishes a youtube, semi political channel and is an activist.
+Recognition and awards

+Eliasch was presented with the "Most Imaginative Documentary Film Award" at the 11th annual Ischia Global Film & Music Festival in June 2013.
+It also received an honorary award for the Most Imaginative Documentary at the New York City International Film Festival.
+She was named Best Female Director at the Burbank Film Festival and won the most exceptional documentary award at the La Jolla Indie Fest.